Frequently Asked Questions

 What will we need to pay for during the programmes?

-You will need to pay for all meals except breakfast every day, the welcome supper, one shared picnic and one formal dinner.
+You will need to pay for all meals except breakfast every day, the welcome supper and a couple of other social events.

 All travel, accommodation, entrance fees, specialist input and breakfasts within the programme are covered in your fee.